 So, even if you’re some kind of true believer and want to play this one, you’ll get everything you need in one go.

 You know what would have saved this game?
 Female Muslim Mech Pilots.
 They could been the relatives of the Muslim Magical Girls that the Earth sends in to stop this latest batch of worst girls from ruining everything.
 Just saying.

 As I played through Heaven Will Be Mine for the last time, I was struck by juvenile it is.
 Considering this is a genre known and mocked for its reliance on telling stories set in high school, that’s saying something.
 But here it’s more pronounced: more defiantly juvenile.
 Not only are the characters more juvenile, but also the approach to developing and producing the game.
 This is down to its marrow: down to the tone it was written in.
-When the narration feels like its a fangirl describing her favorite piece of media to you after a hyper-active binge watch instead of a neutral force trying to pull you in, you’re a bystander to the developers, well, getting off on their own ideas for lack of better imagery.
+Again, when the narration feels like its a fangirl describing her favorite piece of media to you after a hyper-active binge watch instead of a force trying to pull you into a larger tale, that means you’re a bystander to the developers, well, getting off on their own ideas for lack of better imagery.